iTwin/itwinjs-core/editor/frontend/README.md

 To abandon changes to the project extents or geolocation currently being previewed, run the `editor project location cancel` command.

 To turn off the display of decorations while preserving unsaved changes, run the `editor project location hide` command.
+Use `editor project location show` to restore preview of unsaved changes.

 To save the changes being previewed, run the `editor project location save` command.